paytrail/documentation/content/merchant-api/v1/accessing.md

 {"rows":[{"amount":1000,"description":"Test Product","vatPercent":2400}],"email":"customer@email.com","notifyUrl":"https:\/\/url.to.shop\/apiNotification\/"}
 ```

-Calculated authentication hash is this case is `YqpU4WCsnBn7XLOqNd29bu/qfybVP4kIsbeOKOrSifU=`.
+Calculated authentication hash in this case is `YqpU4WCsnBn7XLOqNd29bu/qfybVP4kIsbeOKOrSifU=`.

 More detailed PHP example can be found from our [**examples**][examples-gh].